iq-motion-control/iq-module-communication-doc/docs/control_center_docs/control_center_start_guide.rst

 Disconnect Button
 --------------------

-Clicking the disconnect button closes the serial connection between the Control Center and your connected USB-to-UART device.
+Clicking the DISCONNECT button closes the serial connection between the Control Center and your connected USB-to-UART device.
 Once closed, you will see a “Serial Port Disconnected” message in the top left corner, and the CONNECT button will reappear.

 Connection Information Example